-In developing this strategy, there have been various stages to the strategic review process.
-This has included reviewing relevant research and benchmarking data.
-We commissioned several pieces of research to help qualify our findings from the consultation process and feedback from our key internal and external stakeholders.
+We commissioned a number of pieces of research to help qualify our findings from the consultation process and feedback from our key internal and external stakeholders.

-Evaluation Reports on previous strategies
+Evaluation Reports

-- S3 Solutions were appointed to independently review the Community Cohesion Strategy 2015-2020 (extended to 2023) and Community Involvement Strategy 2018-2023, in order to provide lessons learned and insight for the new strategy. - The key recommendation was that both strategies should merge to ensure good relations is mainstreamed fully into operational delivery.
+- S3 Solutions were appointed to independently review the Community Cohesion Strategy 2015-2020 (Extended to 2023) and Community Involvement Strategy 2018-2023, in order to provide lessons learned and insight for the new Strategy. - The key recommendation was that both strategies should merge together to ensure good relations is mainstreamed fully into operational delivery.
 The report acknowledged that increased cohesion is a key involvement outcome which creates social value. - The Cohesion Strategy evaluation acknowledged the challenge in measuring change in the good relations and cohesion outcomes.
 However, it found clear evidence that the strategy has contributed to the creation of more stable, safer and cohesive neighbourhoods.
 "There is strong evidence of partnership working throughout the lifespan of the strategy; this is considered one of the critical success factors and is a cornerstone of the NIHE approach.
-Further, there is evidence that shared housing and many of the small grant allocations, interface work and bonfire-based initiatives and interventions by NIHE staff on the ground made a contribution to responding to danger resulting from community conflict." - It was felt that the work across all the cohesion thematic areas has enabled a "desegregation of mindset and attitude" which has opened conversations and communication channels among people and communities that was unimaginable a decade ago. - Consultation with key internal and external stakeholders showed they felt the Community Involvement Strategy was live, ambitious, and empowering which engendered a sense of ownership and connection.
+Further, there is evidence that shared housing and many of the small grant allocations, interface work and bonfire based initiatives and interventions by NIHE staff on the ground made a contribution to responding to danger resulting from community conflict." - It was felt that the work across all the cohesion thematic areas has enabled a "desegregation of mindset and attitude" which has opened conversations and communication channels among people and communities that was unimaginable a decade ago. - Consultation with key internal and external stakeholders showed they felt the Community Involvement Strategy was live, ambitious, and empowering which engendered a sense of ownership and connection.
 They felt involved fully and able to shape housing services.
-Consultees felt there were a good range of community involvement options and those working in the community relations field felt that the approach taken by the Housing Executive was a model of good practice.

-- The research found we invested £1,146,035 through Community Grants during the lifespan of the strategies and highlighted that we are one of the largest funders in terms of Community Grants in Northern Ireland.
+Consultees felt there were a good range of community involvement options and those working in the community relations field felt that the approach taken by the Housing Executive was a model of good practice. - The research found we invested £1,146,035 through Community Grants during lifespan of the strategies and highlighted that we are one of the largest funders in terms of Community Grants in Northern Ireland.
 Recipient communities reported enhanced social, emotional and mental wellbeing in addition to improved connectivity and cohesion within their community. - The research found that during the life of the strategy, there were 74 new groups established within underrepresented areas.
-The Rural, Disability and Youth Forum grew exponentially to represent the views of underrepresented people and groups and recommended to focus future efforts on broadening the participation of LBGTQIA+ and culturally diverse groups including Travellers, refugees, economic migrants and asylum seekers. - Work began on digital inclusion, which encompasses digital skills (being able to use and navigate devices and digital platforms), connectivity (having access to the internet through wi-fi, broadband and or mobile internet), accessibility (ensuring service redesign is person-centred and accounts for barriers to digital inclusion).
-Improving digital inclusion should continue to be a priority, as it can improve operational efficiency and the tenant experience.
-However, we should also remain committed to maintaining traditional communication channels, ensuring a digital by choice approach. - We are committed to driving positive impact through every pound we spend, for example, boosting local employment to retain wealth locally.
-As the largest social landlord in the country, we are in a unique position to leverage social value from the supply chain by working with suppliers who share our values.
+The Rural, Disability and Youth Forum grew exponentially to represent the views of underrepresented and recommended to focus future efforts on broadening the participation of LBGTQIA+ and culturally diverse groups including travellers, refugees, economic migrants and asylum seekers. - Work began on digital inclusion, which encompasses digital skills (being able to use and navigate devices and digital platforms), connectivity (having access to the internet through wi-fi, broadband and or mobile internet), accessibility (ensuring service redesign is person centred and accounts for barriers to digital inclusion).
+Improving digital inclusion should continue to be a priority, as it can

+- improve operational efficiency and the tenant experience.
+However, we should also remain committed to maintaining traditional communication channels, ensuring a digital by choice approach. - We are committed to driving positive impact through every pound we spend.
+For example, boosting local employment to retain wealth locally, As the largest social landlord in the country, we are in a unique position to leverage social value from the supply chain by working with suppliers who share our values.
 Going forward, this research recommended to scale up and expand this work of community wealth building, to deliver benefits for local economies and people.